richard-austin/cloud-server/README.md

 ## Building the project
 Ready built .deb files are included in the Releases section, otherwise read the directions below.
-#### The project is verified to build with the following:-
+#### The project is developed with the following:-
-* Angular CLI: 15.2.0 or greater
+* Angular CLI: 19 or greater
-* Node: 18.17.1
+* Node: 18.20.1
-* npm: 9.9.7
+* npm: 10.7.0
 * Package Manager: npm 9.6.7
-* Grails Version: 5.3.2
+* Spring Boot 3
-* openjdk version "19.0.2" 2023-01-17
+* openjdk version "21.0.5" 2024-10-15
-* Gradle 7.6
+* Gradle 8.12

-Using other versions may cause build issues in some cases.
+Apart from the JDK, these are not required to carry out the Gradle build described below, but may be required during development

-### Set up build environment
+### Set up for a build
 ```
 git clone git@github.com:richard-austin/cloud-server.git
 cd cloud-server